iamsoroush/abstractions/docs/prepare_your_code.md

 Note that we are repeating the dataset right after batching.
 This way we can be sure about having all data in each epoch.

-Let's look at the output of preprocessor:
+Let's take a look at output of preprocessor:

 ```python